Bulleen

 AreaSearch analysis of residential development drivers sees Bulleen recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Bulleen has seen approximately 70 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, a total of 351 homes were approved, with an additional 14 approved in FY26 so far.
-On average, only 0.4 people per year have moved to Bulleen for each dwelling built during these years.
+Over the past five financial years, from FY21 to FY25351 homes were approved, with a further 24 approved so far in FY26.
+The average population increase per dwelling built over these years was 0.4 people.

-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction cost value of new properties is $835,000, indicating a focus on the premium market with high-end developments.
-In FY26, Bulleen has registered $8.1 million in commercial approvals, reflecting its residential character.
-Compared to Greater Melbourne, Bulleen has similar development levels per person, preserving market equilibrium consistent with surrounding areas.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction cost value of new properties was $531,000, indicating a focus on the premium market with high-end developments.
+In FY26, $8.1 million in commercial approvals have been registered, reflecting the area's residential character.
+Comparatively, Bulleen has similar development levels per capita to Greater Melbourne, maintaining market equilibrium consistent with surrounding areas.
 However, building activity has slowed in recent years.

-The new building activity shows a split of 33.0% detached houses and 67.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift from the area's existing housing composition (currently 80.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
-With around 255 people per dwelling approval, Bulleen shows characteristics of a low-density area.
-According to AreaSearch's latest quarterly estimate, Bulleen is projected to gain 746 residents by 2041.
+The new building activity shows 33.0% detached houses and 67.0% medium and high-density housing.
+This shift from the area's existing housing composition (currently 80.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
+Bulleen has a population density characteristic of low-density areas, with around 255 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Bulleen is forecasted to gain 707 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development